Cwantic/Documentation/Design/Modification.md

 | DZ | m | ft |

 {: .warning }
->ATTENTION, the direction (DX, DY, DZ) are calculated from intersection point to intersection point.
-On the last picture, the arrow start from the intersection point on the bend and end at the last point of the pipe.
+>ATTENTION, the vector (DX, DY, DZ) is calculated from intersection point to intersection point.
+On the last picture, the arrow starts from the intersection point on the bend and ends at the last point of the pipe.

 Let's try this change of direction :